GAMBAS: Generalised-Hilbert Mamba for Super-resolution of Paediatric Ultra-Low-Field MRI: Discussion

 Our novel GAMBAS network presents an effective and reliable method for translation of ULF to HF MRI, underscoring the potential for deep learning tools in widening accessibility to MRI in resource-limited settings.
 We demonstrate improved performance compared to other SOTA methods, highlighting the benefits conferred by our approach of fusing novel Generalised-Hilbert Mamba blocks with CNNs for image generation.
 Although U-Mamba also presents a network combining CNN and Mamba modules, they rely on a simple 'Raster' trajectory for 1D serialisation and do not include channel mixing blocks between CNN and Mamba outputs.

 By training models with a paediatric dataset, we tackle a particularly challenging image translation task.
 Our data includes children scanned at various stages of brain development, from early stages of myelination with inverted GM:WM signal intensities relative to adult contrast \cite{Myelination}, through a period of strong overlap in tissue intensity \cite{Myelination2}, to later stages of myelination (1 year and above) when adult contrast is established.
 In spite of this, we demonstrate improved NRMSE, PSNR, SSIM, and LPIPS on a test set spanning subjects across all stages.
 One notable limitation of our study stems from our use of SynthSeg \cite{SynthSeg} for segmentation.
-It was chosen as it is the only widely available segmentation toolkit agnostic to contrast and resolution.
+It was chosen as it is the only widely available segmentation toolkit agnostic to contrast and resolution (allowing direct comparison between anisotropic T\textsubscript{2}w ULF scans, 1mm isotropic T\textsubscript{2}w GAMBAS/SFNet outputs, and 1mm isotropic T\textsubscript{1}w SynthSR outputs).
 However, as SynthSeg was trained on adult data, it performs poorly on scans deviating too much from the normal adult contrast, necessitating the exclusion of 3-month-old subjects from segmentation-based analyses.

 In summary, GAMBAS shows great promise for SR of ULF MRI.
 Future work will explore its application to other datasets, including adult and/or clinical populations.

 \midlacknowledgments{We would like to acknowledge funding from Artificial Intelligence Methods for Low Field MRI Enhancement, Bill and Melinda Gates Foundation (INV-032788) and Wellcome Leap 1kD programme (The First 1000 Days) [222076/Z/20/Z].}